View app and add-on objects

 - For Source, note the Threshold field.
 This is the field in your data for which the KPI search returns a value.
 For example, cpu_load_percent.
 Click Edit to examine the source search details.
 Note that base searches, such as those provided by ITSI modules, tend to provide best search performance.

-- For Entities, note the entity filtering fields.
-These fields determine the entities against which a KPI search runs.
+- For Entities, note the entity alias filter settings.
+This determines the entities against which a KPI search runs.

 For more information, see: